Daventry Branch of The Peterborough Diocesan Guild of Church Bellringers

 In 1924, the removal of ivy from the tower revealed very serious fractures.
 The fissures on the west and south walls practically extended from ground line to parapet - in some cases right through the walls.
 The north side, although vertically severed from top to bottom by insertion of the heating flue, was not in such a dangerous condition.
 The tower was repaired with four reinforced concrete ring beams in 1929.
 The timber frame side beams, possibly from 1633 are now built into the walls.
 The frame holding bell 2 above the others probably dates from 1822.

-The frame and bell fittings were repaired by Richard Hartley, Harold Thompson, Tony Millyard and Colin Anderson such that the bells were safely rung full-circle for nearly every service from the Carol Service in 2005, several villagers were taught to ring until November 2008, when the PCC halted all ringing, despite a positive report from a structural engineer, quotes from bellhangers to improve the hanging and tuning and a volunteer to raise the funds.
+The frame and bell fittings were repaired by Richard Hartley, Harold Thompson, Tony Millyard and Colin Anderson such that the bells were safely rung full-circle for nearly every service from the Carol Service in 2005 until November 2008, when the PCC halted all ringing, despite a positive report from a structural engineer, quotes from bellhangers to improve the hanging and tuning and a volunteer to raise the funds.
+Several villagers were taught to ring and some have moved away and continue their ringing for example in Northampton and Aberdeen!
+See further information about this period below.

 In 1552 there were “ iij bells in ye steple”